Disable, Enable, and Set the Default Custom Dictionary in PowerPoint 2010

 OS: Windows 7 / Vista / XP

 Any custom dictionary that you create within PowerPoint or any other Microsoft Office program is used by all the Office applications installed on your computer.
-Also, if any changes are made to the list of words within a custom dictionary, it will be reflected within the spell check tools of all Office applications.
+Also, any changes made to the list of words within a custom dictionary reflect in proofing tools of all Office applications.
 Each logged-in user has a default custom dictionary called CUSTOM.dic, and this is stored in a separate folder for each local user:

 - If you are running Windows Vista or Windows 7, you can find the custom dictionary at this location: